dotnet/AspNetCore.Docs/aspnetcore/security/authentication/scaffold-identity.md

 ## Scaffold identity into an MVC project with individual authorization

-Verify the *Areas\Identity\Pages\_ViewStart.cshtml* file is backed up or can be restored from source control.
+Verify the *Areas/Identity/Pages/_ViewStart.cshtml* file is backed up or can be restored from source control.

 [!INCLUDE[](~/includes/scaffold-identity/id-scaffold-dlg-auth.md)]

-Delete the *Pages/Shared folder and the files in that folder.
+Delete the *Pages/Shared* folder and the files in that folder.

-Replace the *Areas\Identity\Pages\_ViewStart.cshtml* file with the pervious version (before scaffolding).
+Replace the *Areas/Identity/Pages/_ViewStart.cshtml* file with the pervious version (before scaffolding).